IEEPA tariffs were ruled

 importers already filed at CIT

-Understanding when these tariffs were imposed helps determine how far back your refund claim can reach.
+Understanding when tariffs were imposed helps determine how far your claim can reach.

 2025